This webpage will provide you with social-emotional learning resources.

 I am here to help...

 WELCOME TO THE GUIDANCE OFFICE!

-If you have any questions or concerns, please contact Nancy Stokes, our Guidance Clerk by email at Nancy.Stokes@marion.k12.fl.us or by phone at 352-671-7261.
+The guidance office is where you will find our guidance clerk who handles all staffings and student record files.
+The School Counselor is also located in the guidance department.
+If you have any questions or concerns, please contact Laterrah Hopkins, our Guidance Clerk by email at Laterrah.Hopkins@marion.k12.fl.us or by phone at 352-671-7261.

 - Julie Abbruzzi, M.Ed. – School Counselor Julie.Abbruzzi@marion.k12.fl.us